2020 NWSL Challenge Cup: Squads

 NWSL teams were required to submit finalized rosters to participate in the 2020 NWSL Challenge Cup on June 21.
-Roster sizes were required to be a minimum of 22 players and maximum of 28 players (24 senior players + 4 supplemental players) and contain at least three goalkeepers.
-Only players listed on that final roster are permitted to participate in the tournament.
-International players already under contract by NWSL teams but not participating in the tournament do not count towards the roster limit.
+Roster sizes were required to be from a minimum of 22 players to maximum of 28 players (24 senior players + 4 supplemental players), and contain at least three goalkeepers.
+Only players listed on that final roster were permitted to participate in the tournament.
+International players already under contract by NWSL teams but not participating in the tournament did not count toward the roster limit.
 Furthermore, teams could sign a maximum of 4 players they had the rights to but were not yet under contract to short-term contracts lasting the duration of the tournament.
 Short-term loans from teams outside the NWSL were also permissible.

 Player participation for the tournament was optional.
-The league allowed players to opt out without being in breach of contract, keeping all contracts, housing, insurance and other benefits guaranteed regardless of participation in the tournament.
+The league allowed players to opt out without being in breach of contract, keeping all contracts, housing, insurance and other benefits guaranteed, regardless of participation in the tournament.

 Squads were announced on June 23.
 OL Reign announced that United States international Megan Rapinoe had decided to opt out, while Julia Ashley and Leah Pruitt were unavailable due to long-term injuries.
 Two more U.S. internationals, Tobin Heath (Portland Thorns FC) and Christen Press (Utah Royals FC), announced their decisions to opt out.
 Sky Blue FC omitted U.S. internationals Carli Lloyd and Mallory Pugh, as well as Caprice Dydasco, all recovering from injuries.
 Merritt Mathias was unavailable due to a long-term injury for the North Carolina Courage, while Chicago Red Stars were missing Alyssa Mautz and Arin Wright due to a long-term injury and maternity leave respectively.
 All of the remaining teams — including the Orlando Pride, who withdrew from the tournament — named their full rosters.